Squared Distance Function on the Configuration Space of a planar Spider with Applications to Hooke Energy and Voronoi Distance: Introduction

 \section{Introduction}

 It has always been fruitful to study the configuration space of a mechanical linkage using Morse or Morse-Bott theory.
 As an example, we would like to remind the reader that the homology groups of a polygon space in $\mathbb{R}^3$ were computed by treating the squared length of a diagonal of a flexible polygon as a Morse function in \cite{HK}.
-Another example: the smoothness of polygon spaces follows from another squared distance function defined on the configuration space of a robot arm.
+Another example: the smoothness of polygon spaces follows from the behaviour of another squared distance function defined on the configuration space of a robot arm.

-In this paper we study new classes of mechanical linkages playing an important and increasing role in applied problems, that is, \textit{spider mechanisms}.
+In this paper we study a new class of mechanical linkages playing an important and increasing role in applied problems, that is, \textit{spider mechanisms}.
 At the present time the topology and control of multi-polygonal and spider mechanisms is a largely open topic.
 Some information about their configuration spaces can be derived from a paper of Mounoud \cite{Mou} and the results of Blanc, Shvalb, Shoram \cite{SSB,SSB2}, O'Hara \cite{Oh}, Kamiyama and Tsukada \cite{KT}.
-In the present paper we study planar spider mechanisms using the Morse theory of the squared distance function from the "body" of the spider to some fixed point in the plane.